core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 time, it MAY send a new GET request with the same token as the original request to re-register its interest in a resource and verify that the server is still responsive.
-For CoAP over reliable transports, it is more efficient to check the health of the connection (and all its active observations) by sending a CoAP Ping Signaling message ({{sec-ping}}) rather than individual requests to confirm active observations.
+For CoAP over reliable transports, it is more efficient to check the health of the connection (and all its active observations) by sending a single CoAP Ping Signaling message ({{sec-ping}}) rather than individual requests to confirm each active observation.
+(Note that such a Ping/Pong only confirms a single hop: there is no obligation, and no expectation, of a proxy to react to a Ping by checking all its onward observations or all the connections, if any, underlying them.
+A proxy MAY maintain its own schedule for confirming the onward observations it relies on; it is however generally inadvisable for a proxy to generate a large number of outgoing checks based on a single incoming check.)

 ## Cancellation {#observe-cancel}